 While they have many names - seven-layer bars, miracle bars, magic cookie bars, etc. - they always have the same decadent, mind-blowing flavor.
 Made up of buttery graham cracker crust, chocolate chips, butterscotch chips, shredded sweetened coconut and pecans, these will be the hit of your party.

 If you’re not careful, they may even overshadow your pulled pork!

 Preacher Cake is a far cry from Hello Dolly Bars but is equal in deliciousness.
 Another southern invention, this cake has bits of pineapple, coconut, and walnuts.

 The best part?
 It’s covered in sweet and tangy cream cheese icing!

 It’s designed to be made quickly, in case your preacher unexpectedly stops at your house for dinner.
 While that’s not a common problem these days, this fantastic cake is still a perfect dessert for your pulled pork dinner!

-We hope that you enjoy a fabulously tasty pulled pork lunch or dinner with these ideas for the best sides to serve with your meal!
-Be sure to share your favorite sides in the comments below and check back in to let us know what you liked best!
+I hope that you enjoy a fabulously tasty pulled pork lunch or dinner with these ideas for the best sides to serve with your meal!
+Be sure to share your favorite sides in the comments below and check back in to let me know what you liked best!
 Enjoy!

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.

-What To Serve With Pulled Pork: Jiffy Corn Casserole (+More Great Ideas!)
+What To Serve With Pulled Pork: Jiffy Corn Casserole (+More Great Recipe Ideas!)